Breda 30

 The Fucile Mitragliatore Breda modello 30 was the standard light machine gun of the Royal Italian Army during World War II.
 The Breda Modello 30 was issued at the squad level in order to give Italian rifle squads extra firepower.
-As a light machine gun it had many issues including jamming and overheating.
-It was fed by a 20 round stripper clips.
-Despite all its faults it formed the main base of fire for infantry units during the war.
+As a light machine gun, it had many issues, including jamming and overheating.
+It was fed by 20-round stripper clips.
+Despite all its faults, it formed the main base of fire for infantry units during the war.

 Background

-After World War One the Regio Esercito was looking for a gun to replace the previous SIA Mod.18, a light machine gun adopted in the really last months of the war.
+After World War One, the Regio Esercito was looking for a gun to replace the previous SIA Mod.18, a light machine gun adopted in the very last months of the war.

-In the competition started in the early '20s various machine guns were trialled, the main ones were the Fiat Mod.
-26, tested in competition with the Breda 5C, and, some years later the Fiat Mod.28 tested against the Breda 5GF.

-While both designs still weren't deemed as satisfactory, the Army ultimately chose an improved version of the Breda, which was simpler to build.
-The Breda 5GF was further refined and finally the Mod.
+In the competition started in the early 1920s, various machine guns were trialled.
+With the main candidates being the Fiat Mod.
+26, Breda 5C, and some years later, the Fiat Mod.28 against the Breda 5GF.
+While both designs were still deemed unsatisfactory, the Army ultimately chose an improved version of the Breda, which was simpler to build.
+The Breda 5GF was further refined, and finally the Mod.
 30 was adopted by the Army.
+After the adoption of the Breda Mod.30 the Army continued with testing other machine guns, like the Brixia 930 proposed by M.B.T. and various Scotti, S.I.S.T.A.R. and O.M.I. models.